Thomisus spectabilis: Coevolution of prey and predator

 The Australian crab spider eats a variety of bees, but the two main varieties are honeybees and Australian native bees.
 While the spider's array of prey catching techniques are effective on both types of bees, the honeybee is specifically susceptible due to a lack of coevolution with the Australian crab spider.
 When the spider creates color contrasts with different flowers in order to trick the bees, the honeybee immediately is drawn to land on the flower in which the spider is waiting.
 On the other hand, the Australian native bee has coevolved with the Australian crab spider, and thus can discriminate between flowers that have spiders and those that do not.
 In order for this discrimination to work, the bees must approach the flower closely.
-They land on the flower that is unoccupied by the bee.
+Native bees land on the flower that is unoccupied by the spider.
 This results in many more honeybees being captured by the crab spider than Australian native bees.
 It is also possible that the Australian native bee has evolved to detect the odor of the crab spiders to help them avoid the spider laden flowers.

 The crab spider has coevolved as well to better match the bee varieties they are surrounded by.
 Different pollinating species are attracted to different levels of UV contrasts, so Thomisus spectabilis has evolved to be able to adjust the UV contrast that they create with the flowers through reflecting varied amounts of UV light.
 Since honeybees do not have the ability to discriminate between flowers with and without the crab spiders, Thomisus spectabilis will more often create the UV contrast that attracts honeybees than create the UV contrast that attracts the Australian native bee.
 The UV contrast is also influenced by the predators of Thomisus spectabilis that are in the area.
 If there are a high number of predators nearby, the crab spider will use low UV reflectance to attract the least amount of attention, and vice versa for times during which there are very few predators.

 The non-cryptic nature of Australian crab spiders influences the type of bee that they can capture.
 The deceit that Thomisus spectabilis use to attract prey actually makes them more conspicuous to the prey.
 Bees have varying reactions to conspicuousness.
 For example, in Austroplebeia australis bees there is an aversion to conspicuousness, so the non-cryptic nature of Thomisus spectabilis makes them less likely to capture those types of bees.
-In contrast, Trigona carbonaria bees do not change their behavior based on the conspicuousness of spiders, so the Australian crab spider has a better chance of capturing them.
+In contrast, Trigona carbonaria bees do not change their behaviour based on the conspicuousness of spiders, so the Australian crab spider has a better chance of capturing them.